Join 11,000+ other food lovers enjoying weekly recipes.

 Korean carrots salad in a blue bowl with a fork.

-• The Carrot Salad recipe goes very well with any kind of grilled meat (like this chicken or pork) or fish (salmon kabobs, anyone?).
+• The Carrot Salad recipe goes well with grilled chicken, pork, or fish (salmon kabobs, anyone?).

 • It is also pretty much a must as a side for Plov (Beef Rice).